3e2j/Inscryption-Mini/README - How to boot the game.txt

 Make sure the folder is extracted before usage.

+Simply open 'Inscryption' to open the game.

+If that doesn't work:

 open command-prompt
 type:
 	py PATH

 replace PATH with the directory of the folder.
-Python will auto execute '__main__' For example:
+Python will auto execute '__main__.py' For example:

-	py C:/Users/username/Desktop/Crad
+	py C:/Users/username/Desktop/Inscryption